-The Foundation has entered into a contract for the construction of a new facility on the campus of the University with a guaranteed maximum price of approximately \$1.14 million.
-The Foundation received a contribution on behalf of the University to fund the construction of the facility and incurred approximately \$79,000 in construction costs related to the project during the year ended June 30, 2020.
-Once the project is complete, the Foundation will transfer ownership of the facility to the University.
+During the year ended June 30, 2020 the Foundation entered into a contract for the construction of a new facility on the campus of the University.
+The Foundation received a contribution on behalf of the University to fund the construction of the facility and incurred approximately \$1,200,000 and \$79,000 in construction costs related to the project during the year ended June 30, 2021 and 2020, respectively.
+The project was completed and ownership of the facility was transferred to the University during the year ended June 30, 2021.
+As of June 30, 2021, the Foundation had approximately \$56,000 in accounts payable related to final construction costs of the facility.